 12:30 – 1:30pm

-How can you use words and art to express the positive change that you want to see in your community and our world?
-Come work with and learn from celebrated artist and activist Favianna Rodriguez, co-editor of Reproduce and Revolt, who will lead this interactive art-making activity.
+This interactive art-making activity will show how you can use words and art to express the positive change that you want to see in your community and our world.

 1:30 – 3:30pm